beginning of content

 When should I see my doctor?

-You should see your GP if you have any new or worsening symptoms, or if you have had breast cancer in the past and are worried.
+You should see your doctor if you have any new symptoms or if your symptoms are getting worse.
+You should also see your doctor if you have had breast cancer in the past and you are worried.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.